LouisWW/criminal_network_analysis/README.md

 * Python 3.8

 ### Environment
 In this repo two environments are used, Pipenv and conda.
 Pipenv is a light tool, which makes sure that the versions and dependencies are correct.
 However, to install tools that build on other languages such as C/C++, for mac, conda is preferred.
-Conda has its own complier which makes it really easy to install packages
+Conda has its compiler which makes it easy to install packages. **It is possible that some packages are missing in Pipfile/conda_environment.yml and need to be manually added with pipenv install.../pip3 install... respectively!!!**

 ### Ubuntu 20.04
 #### Pipenv (preferred for Ubuntu)